 - Rule #1 for attractive fascia installation: Nail as little as possible and never in the front face of the metal.
 Ignore this detail, and aluminum’s nasty habit of getting bigger on hot days will cause unsightly buckling and waviness.
 This is especially important where steep roofs with prominent gable ends remain exposed to view, unhidden by face-mounted eavestrough.

 Instead of face nailing fascia at the top, tuck it up underneath aluminum drip edge installed around the perimeter of the roof.
 This offers plenty of holding power along the top edge, but only when the approach is coupled with nails driven into oversized holes along the bottom edge of the L-shaped fascia profile.
 The trick here is using corrosion-proof nails that are long enough to extend securely into the solid wood of the roof frame.
-Standard aluminum nails are rarely available in the minimum 1 3/4” length required for this approach, and regular galvanized and electroplated nails may react badly with the aluminum in time.
+Standard aluminum nails are rarely available in the minimum 1 3/4” length required for this approach, and regular galvanized and electroplated nails will react badly with the aluminum in time.
 That’s why 2-inch long stainless steel nails are the way to go for securing the bottom edge of fascia.
 Predrill slightly oversized holes aligned with every third groove in the soffit, then hammer the nails home just tightly enough to take up all the slack.

 In the interests of good looks and weatherproofing, I never face-nail fascia.
 I always use polyurethane caulking as a glue instead.
 It comes in colours that match factory finished aluminum, and the long-term holding power of polyurethane is at least as good as nails.
 Lay down a small bead underneath a joint wherever you’d be tempted to face-nail two pieces of fascia, then temporarily hold the joint together with tape until the caulking cures.
 I’ve used masking tape and duct tape for this job, but the very best product is the high-strength double-sided No More Nails mounting tape made by LePage.
 It’s firm, very sticky and doesn’t leave adhesive residue behind when you peel it off in a day or two.
 Use the glue and tape approach where lengths of fascia meet on long runs, and where fascia ends at the bottom edge of a roof.
 Besides a cleaner appearance, glued fascia isn’t fastened to the underlying wood, so it’s free to move with temperature changes.
 The main thing to understand as that the fascia isn’t glued to the underlying wood, just glued to neighbouring pieces of fascia.